Frank Ocean's Adorably Creepy Alien Baby Makes for the Most Unexpected Accessory at the 2021 Met Gala - E! Online

 "I think it's kinda all going through one stream now," Frank said about how fashion and "getting ourselves together" has melded with other aspects of life and entertainment.

-Frank is certainly passionate about fashion, as his brand Homer unveiled a collaboration with Prada earlier this month.
+Frank is certainly passionate about fashion, as his brand Homer unveiled its collaboration with Prada earlier this month.
 He wore Prada to the Met Gala in 2019 and became a face of the fashion house the following year.

 The star is known for being a bit mysterious and not sharing much about his personal life.
 Back in October 2016, for what was then his first interview in three years, he gave a brief glimpse into his mindset when making fashion statements.